Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

             var apiInstance = new AllApi();
             var context = context_example;  // string | context
             var chain = new Chain(); // Chain | Determine a chain hash.
-The entry needs at least a (combination of) globally unique external Id in the complete Blockchain network! var checkExistence = true;  // bool? | Check whether the id exists (optional)  (default to false)
+The entry needs at least a (combination of) globaly unique external Id in the complete Blockchain network! var checkExistence = true;  // bool? | Check whether the id exists (optional)  (default to false)

             try